-If you are interested in becoming an official partner, please complete the form here.
+If you are interested in becoming an official partner, please complete the “General” form here.

 You are on the right track to being an active ally to people with disabilities if you are asking about how to raise awareness.
 When you sign up for our Disability Ally Initiative, a training offered to people and organizations in the community on how to better work with and support people with disabilities, we provide you with the tools to begin cultivating an inclusive community, from more than one perspective.

-Please let us know if you are interested in introducing the Disability Ally Initiative to your employees, hosting, or funding the initiative by completing the form here.
+Please let us know if you are interested in introducing the Disability Ally Initiative training to your employees by submitting a request form here.

 Yes.
-Spreading awareness and educating communities to become disability allies is at the heart of what we do.
-Please fill out the form here and we will respond as soon as possible.
+Spreading awareness and educating the people in the communities we work on how to become disability allies is at the heart of what we do.
+Please submit a request form here and we will respond as soon as possible.

 We are happy to say that we offer internships for high school students.
 Some of our best interns have been students from local high schools.

 We’re so excited that you’ve taken a step towards potentially joining our team!
 We read and review every application.
-Your email will not be overlooked.
 If you are being considered for the position, a member of our HR team will be in touch with you shortly.

 Community Habilitation is one of the programs we provide in the community (considered a non-certified setting).
 The program offers a wide range of services and resources to help facilitate community inclusion, integration, and relationship-building and independent skills.
 Some of the areas people often receive supports include adaptive skill development, social skill development, and leisure skills, to further discover personal interests while participating in the community.